-- 1. The student is encouraged to speak first with the person toward whom the grievance is directed to see if a situation can be resolved at this level. - 2.
-Should a satisfactory resolution not be achieved, the student should contact the program's Director of Graduate Studies (DGS) to discuss the grievance.
+- 1. The student is encouraged to speak first with the person toward whom the grievance is directed to see if a situation can be resolved at this level.

+- 2. Should a satisfactory resolution not be achieved, the student should contact the program's Director of Graduate Studies (DGS) to discuss the grievance.
 The DGS will facilitate problem resolution through informal channels and facilitate any complaints or issues of students.
 The first attempt is to help students informally address the grievance prior to any formal complaint.
 Students are also encouraged to talk with their faculty advisors regarding concerns or difficulties if necessary.
+University resources for sexual harassment, discrimination, disability accommodations, and other related concerns can be found on the UW Office of Equity and Diversity website: https://oed.wisc.edu/

+- 3

-University resources for sexual harassment, discrimination, disability accommodations, and other related concerns can be found on the UW Office of Equity and Diversity website: http://www.oed.wisc.edu/index.html. - 3.
-Other campus resources include - The Graduate School grad.wisc.edu - McBurney Disability Resource Center mcburney.wisc.edu - Employee Assistance Office eao.wisc.edu - Ombuds Office ombuds.wisc.edu - University Health Services uhs.wisc.edu - UW Office of Equity and Diversity http://www.oed.wisc.edu/index.html - 4.
-If the issue is not resolved to the student's satisfaction, the student can submit the grievance to the DGS in writing, within 60 calendar days of the alleged unfair treatment. - 5.
-On receipt of a written complaint, a faculty committee will be convened by the DGS to manage the grievance.
+- 4. Other campus resources include

+- The Graduate School

+- McBurney Disability Resource Center

+- Employee Assistance Office

+- Ombuds Office

+- University Health Services

+- UW Office of Equity and Diversity

+- 5. If the issue is not resolved to the student's satisfaction, the student can submit the grievance to the DGS in writing, within 60 calendar days of the alleged unfair treatment.

+- 6. On receipt of a written complaint, a faculty committee will be convened by the DGS to manage the grievance.
 The program faculty committee will obtain a written response from the person toward whom the complaint is directed.
-This response will be shared with the person filing the grievance. - 6.
-The faculty committee will determine a decision regarding the grievance.
-The DGS will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received. - 7.
-At this point, if either party (the student or the person toward whom the grievance is directed) is unsatisfied with the decision of the faculty committee, the party may file a written appeal.
-Either party has 10 working days to file a written appeal to the College. - 8.
+This response will be shared with the person filing the grievance.

+- 7. The faculty committee will determine a decision regarding the grievance.
+The DGS will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received.

+- 8. At this point, if either party (the student or the person toward whom the grievance is directed) is unsatisfied with the decision of the faculty committee, the party may file a written appeal.
+Either party has 10 working days to file a written appeal to the college. - 9.
 Documentation of the grievance will be stored for at least 7 years.
 Significant grievances that set a precedent will be stored indefinitely.